-The Company has one operating lease for its principal office space in New Canaan, Connecticut that will expire on April 30, 2025.
+The Company has one operating lease for its principal office space in New Canaan, Connecticut that was to expire on April 30, 2025.
+On September 29, 2023, the Company exercised its early termination right under the lease and the lease will terminate as of December 31, 2023.
+The Company will locate new office space for its principal office.

-There are no material residual guarantees associated with any of the Company's leases and there are no significant restrictions or covenants included in the Company's lease agreements.
+There are no material residual guarantees associated with the Company's lease and there are no significant restrictions or covenants included in the Company's lease agreement.